-Now Indivisible will open in theaters on October 26, recognized as National Day of the Deployed.
-Director Evans shares how he started making movies, why this story matters, and some unexpected partners his team gained in their mission to create a meaningful film.
+Indivisible opened last fall in theaters on what is recognized as National Day of the Deployed.
+Now his film releases on home media this week.
+Director David Evans shares how he started making movies, why this story matters, and some unexpected partners his team gained in their mission to create a meaningful film.

 An Eye for Filmmaking

 The Stream: What was the genesis of this project?

 David Evans: I’m an eye doctor, and I never went to film school.
 Similar to my mentors the Kendrick brothers, who made movies when they were growing up, I did the same thing with my brother.
 I always dreamed of making a film and never thought it would be possible.